1953–1954 Pakistani constitutional coup

-1953 dismissal of the prime minister
+Background

-Pakistan had become independent in 1947.
-Its constituent assembly was made up of Pakistani delegates from elections in British India in 1946.
+Pakistan was formed in 1947.
+Its constituent assembly was made up of Pakistani delegates from elections in British India in 1946 and in 1947.
 It attempted to produce a constitution and act as an interim parliament.

-Ghulam Mohammad dismissed the Nazimuddin government with General Ayub Khan's backing in April 1953 saying that he had been "driven to the conclusion that the cabinet of Khawaja Nazimuddin has proved entirely inadequate to grapple with the difficulties facing the country", although the government had won the confidence of the House only a fortnight earlier.
+Malik Ghulam Muhammad dismissed the Nazimuddin government with General Ayub Khan's backing in April 1953 saying that he had been "driven to the conclusion that the cabinet of Khawaja Nazimuddin has proved entirely inadequate to grapple with the difficulties facing the country", although the government had won the confidence of the House only a fortnight earlier.
 General Ayub himself admitted at a news conference at the Governor's House in Karachi in October 1964, that "when there was a conflict between him (Khawaja Nazimuddin) and Governor-General, I decided to side with the Governor-General."

-1954 dissolution of the constituent assembly
+History

-On 21 September 1954, the Constituent Assembly amended the Government of India Act 1935.
+On 24 October 1954, the Constituent Assembly amended the Government of India Act 1935.
 The amendments precluded the Governor-General from acting except on the advice of his ministers.
 In retaliation Ghulam Mohammad dissolved the Constituent Assembly itself, at a time when it had almost finalized the draft of the constitution, only because the members of the Assembly's sub-committee had decided to curtail his powers.
 This he did with the active support of General Ayub Khan.